DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

 \subsection{Introduction to stress function}

-Stress function, an extension of the famous stress solution of the elasticity problem in solid mechanics, is aimed to satisfy the equilibrium equation automatically.
-There are two main methods, displacement and stress, to solve the elasticity problem.
-In fact, there is another solution called the strain solution method, but since the strain and stress in elastic mechanics problems are linearly related, the difficulty of the strain solution is the same as the stress solution method.
-In addition, most boundary conditions are represented by displacement or stress instead of strain.
-As a result, the strain solution method is rarely used, and we only discuss the displacement and stress solution.
-In the stress method, although the stress must satisfy the equilibrium equations, the stress function can automatically satisfy the equilibrium equations.
-Thus, the stress function can not only reduce the number of equations in the stress solution but also maintain the advantages of the stress solution, so the stress function solution is very important in elastic mechanics problems.
+The stress function method is an extension of the well-known stress solution in solid mechanics, which aims to automatically satisfy the equilibrium equations \cite{the_foundation_of_solid_mechanics_feng}.
+When solving elasticity problems, there are two main methods: the displacement method and the stress method.
+While there is also a strain solution method, it is less commonly used because strain and stress are linearly related in elastic mechanics problems, making the difficulty of the strain solution equivalent to that of the stress solution.

+In the stress method, the stress must satisfy the equilibrium equations, but by using a stress function, the equilibrium equations are automatically satisfied.
+This not only reduces the number of equations in the stress solution, but also maintains the advantages of the stress method.
+The advantages of the stress method yield more precise stress results, like in equilibrium elements.
+However, the stress method necessitates higher-order trial functions and complex integration processes to determine the displacement field, which is more complicated than taking derivatives.
+Therefore, the stress function solution plays a significant role in solving problems in elastic mechanics, especially stress.
 To better understand the stress function, we briefly introduce displacement and stress solutions of elastic mechanics.
-For detailed conceptualization of methods to solve the elastic mechanic's problems, readers may refer to \citep{the_foundation_of_solid_mechanics_feng}.
+For detailed conceptualization of methods to solve the elastic mechanic's problems, readers may refer to this book \cite{the_foundation_of_solid_mechanics_feng}.

-The displacement method is a solution in which displacement $\boldsymbol{u}$ is the basic unknown quantity to be solved.
-However, stress is the basic unknown quantity in stress solution.
+In the displacement method, the primary unknown quantity to be solved is the displacement field, denoted as $\boldsymbol{u}$.
+In contrast, stress is the basic unknown quantity in stress solution.
 We substitute the strain tensor obtained by geometrical equations

 into the linear constitutive equations, i.e., Hooke's law